 Users will be able to charge their vehicles for a maximum of four hours per session, so that we may accommodate as many users as possible each day.

-The standard parking policy for the SportsPark car park will continue to apply (University permit, or pay and display fee of £3 per day, up to 2 hours free).
+The standard parking policy for the SportsPark car park will continue to apply (University permit, or pay and display fee of £1.50 per hour, or £10 for all day, from the 1st of August 2019).

 Car and motorcycle parking is available on all our campuses to those with permits or visitor permits.
 Whiteknights campus has a pay and display car park (1a) for visitors or staff who only occasionally need to bring a car to campus.
-This car park is free for up to two hours (parking tickets still need to be collected), and £3 per day after that.
+This car park is £1.50 per hour and £10 for all day from the 1st of August 2019.
 20 minute parking bays are available outside our main Whiteknights House and London Road Receptions for brief enquiries.

 All parking permits issued are a permit to hunt rather than a guarantee of a space.
 Please help the University be a good neighbour and only park on campus and do not block neighbouring residential streets.
 Visit the University parking permits information pages.